benmarwick/rrtools/README.md

 rrtools gives you a template for doing scholarly writing in literate programming environment using R Markdown and bookdown.
 It also provides isolation of your computational environment using Docker, package versioning using MRAN, and continuous integration using Travis.
 It makes a convenient starting point for writing a journal article, report or thesis.

-This project was developed during the 2017 [ISAA Kiel](https://isaakiel.github.io/) Summer School on Reproducible Research in Landscape Archaeology at the Freie Universität Berlin (17-21 July).
+This project was developed during the 2017 [ISAA Kiel](https://isaakiel.github.io/) Summer School on Reproducible Research in Landscape Archaeology at the Freie Universit盲t Berlin (17-21 July).
 Special thanks to [Sophie C. Schmidt](https://github.com/SCSchmidt) for help.
 The convenience functions in this package are derived from similar functions in Hadley Wickham's `devtools` package.

 Installation
 ------------